Nov 23, 2024

 by Maureen Rubin | May 09, 2023

-Picture of Robert F. Kennedy in 2019 Photo Source: Greg Allen/Invision/AP, File
+Robert F. Kennedy Jr. at an event promoting human rights.
+Photo Source: Greg Allen/Invision/AP, File

 As COVID-19 conducted its killing rampage across the globe, Robert F. Kennedy Jr. became an anti-vaxxer who co-authored a book titled The Truth About COVID-19: Exposing the Great Reset, Lockdowns, Vaccine Passports, and the New Normal.
 The New York Times called Kennedy the “face of the vaccine resistance movement.”
 Instead of using his formidable legacy to help save lives, he did just the opposite.